raspberrypi/documentation/configuration/raspi-config.md

 You can change what happens when your Pi boots.
 Use this option to change your boot preference to command line, desktop, or straight to Scratch.

+<a name="internationalisation-options"></a>
 ### Internationalisation options

-Select `Internationalisation Options` and hit `Enter` to be taken to a sub-menu containing the following options:
+Select `Internationalisation Options` and press `Enter` to be taken to a sub-menu containing the following options:

 <a name="change-locale"></a>
 #### Change locale